ezsystems/ezpublish-kernel/Readme.md

 - [eZ/Publish/Core/Pagination](eZ/Publish/Core/Pagination) - a component extending PagerFanta for pagination of eZ Platform search queries.

 Backend:
-- [eZ/Publish/API](eZ/Publish/API/) - the definition of stable interfaces for the PHP *Public* API, mainly Content *Repository API*.
+- [eZ/Publish/API](eZ/Publish/API) - the definition of stable interfaces for the PHP *Public* API, mainly Content *Repository API*.
-- [eZ/Publish/SPI/Persistence](eZ/Publish/SPI/Persistence/) - a layer which indeed is not frozen yet, meaning it might change in between releases.
+- [eZ/Publish/SPI/Persistence](eZ/Publish/SPI/Persistence) - a layer which is not frozen yet, meaning it might change in between releases.
 Those are persistence interfaces for Storage Engine.
-They can't be frozen yet, because we wouldn't be able to add features to the API (or rather it would be difficult).
-We need to improve this layer so we can actually give SPI BC promise on it.
-- [eZ/Publish/SPI](eZ/Publish/SPI/)* - (anything other than Persistence) is frozen and has a Backward Compatibility promise of Service Provider Interface, meaning no breaking changes both from consumption and implementation POV.
+- [eZ/Publish/SPI](eZ/Publish/SPI) - (anything other than Persistence) is frozen and has a Backward Compatibility promise of Service Provider Interface, meaning no breaking changes both from consumption and implementation POV.
-- [eZ/Publish/Core](eZ/Publish/Core/) - implementations of both APIs and SPIs; the naming aims to map to name of the interface they implement.
+- [eZ/Publish/Core](eZ/Publish/Core) - implementations of both APIs and SPIs; the naming aims to map to name of the interface they implement.
 For example, `Core\Persistence\Legacy` being implementation of `SPI\Persistence`.

 ### Testing Locally